freesewing/freesewing/designs/bibi/README.md

 # @freesewing/bibi

-A FreeSewing pattern for overlap top
+A FreeSewing pattern for a knit top body block